PawLitically Correct offers in home dog and cat behavior modification and training in the Washington DC metro area.

 Pawlitically Correct offers in home sessions and remote sessions via Skype, email or telephone.
 Not all behavior concerns are appropriate for remote sessions, we are happy to offer you guidance in deciding what type of session is the most appropriate for your needs.

-In Home Sessions-Includes post a visit recap email and a follow up phone call or email 1 week after.
+In Home Sessions-Includes post a visit recap email.

 Initial Consultation-$150 for our first 1.5 hour meeting.
 We will discuss your goals, observe any concerning behaviors and create a personalized training plan.